The Friends of Norway Memorial Library

 - Additions to the adult and juvenile audio and video collections

-- A community discount pass to the Maine Wildlife Park, a Community Pass to the Portland Museum of Art, a Community Pass to the Children’s Museum & Theatre of Maine, and a carload pass to many Maine State Parks and Historical sites
+- A community discount pass to the Maine Wildlife Park, a Community Pass to the Portland Museum of Art, a Community Pass to the Children’s Museum & Theatre of Maine, a Community Pass to the Maine Mineral & Gem Museum, and a carload pass to many Maine State Parks and Historical sites

 - Three yearly newsletters

 - Volunteer recognition events

 Special projects and purchases of the Friends of Norway Memorial Library

 - Exterior drop boxes for return of library materials

 - Updating library signs on the front lawn and at the entrance to the parking lot